Course Outline

 Manage Network Security for Government

-Control network connections to services using the system firewall and SELinux rules to enhance security and compliance for government networks.
+Control network connections to services using the system firewall and SELinux rules to enhance security.

 -